hydephp/cli/README.md

 This branch tracks public GitHub traffic data, as it is otherwise lost after 14 days.

+This data can be viewed through the public analytics dashboard at https://hydephp.github.io/cli/repo/analytics

 ## Example data

 This is an example of the data that is stored in this branch.